ubccr/besra/README.rst

 About
 ------------------------------------------------------------------------

 Besra is a tool for auto-classifying protein crystallization experiments.
-The classifier is currently binary (crystal/no-crystal).

 ------------------------------------------------------------------------
 Requirments
 ------------------------------------------------------------------------

-- boost >= 1.55
+- boost >= 1.57
-- OpenCV 2.4.x
+- OpenCV >= 2.4.9

 ------------------------------------------------------------------------
 Installation